LejonKralemann/SangerGTAnalysis/readme.txt

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Background
+About
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+This program is written for the consistent and unbiased analysis of multipeak sanger sequencing data related to gene targeting experiments.

+In a gene targeting experiment an endogenous gene is cleaved with an enzyme, usually Cas, in order to trigger DSB repair.
+A repair template is provided to the cell, which has the sequence of the gene, plus some polymorphisms that you want to introduce into the gene.
+When the DSB is repaired via homologous recombination, it may use the supplied template, resulting in a repair product that includes (some of) the polymorphisms included in the template.
+This may only happen to one of the alleles, which causes double peaks in sanger sequencing chromatograms.

+This program deconvolutes the chromatograms (via use of the sangerseqR package), and reports on the status of the sequence at different sites (wt, GT/wt, or GT).

+It summarizes data from different sanger sequencing reactions with different primers, and it also performs a peak amplitude analysis to establish in what ratio wt and GT alleles occur.

+The data is written to an excel file, and is also visualized in several figures.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Running
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-* Create an input and output folder and adjust the paths in the first code chunk
+1) Create an input and output folder and adjust the paths in the first code chunk
-* Put the .ab1 files in the input folder, and also include a metadata .xlsx file
+2) Put the .ab1 files in the input folder, and also include a metadata file called "SangerAnalysisInput.xlsx"
+3) Run the program

-This metadata file needs to contain the following information:
+The aformentioned metadata file needs to contain the following information:

 Sheet "sangerseqno_dnasample"
 	with column "SangerSeqNo" containing the name of the ab1 files, without the extention